sirilalithaadapa/sirilalithaadapa/README.md

 - 😎 The only way to become a clever programmer is to: Practice.
 Practice.
 Practice.
 Code.
 Code.
 Code !
 - 💬  Ask me about anything [Here](https://github.com/sirilalithaadapa/sirilalithaadapa/discussions)
 - 📫 How to reach me: [Post here](https://github.com/sirilalithaadapa/sirilalithaadapa/discussions)
-- ⚡ Fun fact: Samsung tests phone durability with a butt-shaped robot

 <h3 align="left">Languages and Tools:</h3>